nabilbenmerad/RadarNet/README.md

 - Visdom visualization server shows the progress of the loss real-time for every epoch

 2. ### Visualization:
-To generate and visualize predictions with your model, run the `viz.py` script with the following commands:</br>
+To generate and visualize predictions with your model, run the `viz.py` script with the following commands:
 <strong>-arch:</strong> Neural network architecture to be used.
-Use 'scd' when using Soft Convolution Deconvolution architecture.</br>
+Use 'scd' when using Soft Convolution Deconvolution architecture.
-<strong>-s:</strong> Starting sequence index from data provided *default=0*.</br>
+<strong>-s:</strong> Starting sequence index from data provided *default=0*.
-<strong>-c:</strong> Number of maps to predict *5-minutes forecasting each*.</br>
+<strong>-c:</strong> Number of maps to predict *5-minutes forecasting each*.
 <strong>-seq:</strong> Type of sequence.
-Set to 1 to visualize a continuous map sequence with autoregression, 0 to indivudual forecasting for every input.</br>
+Set to 1 to visualize a continuous map sequence with autoregression, 0 to indivudual forecasting for every input.

 <strong>Example:</strong> `python viz.py -arch scd -s 600 -c 7 -seq 1`
 <strong>Output:</strong>